copcio/copcio.github.io/README.md

 Like EPT, COPC stores hierarchy information to allow a reader to locate points that are in a particular octree node.
-Also like EPT, the hierarchy *MAY* be arranged in a tree of pages, but shall always consist of at least ONE hierarchy page.
+Also like EPT, the hierarchy *MAY* be arranged in a tree of pages, but *SHALL* always consist of at least ONE hierarchy page.
 Hierarchy pages are contiguous in the data.

 The VLR data consists of one or more hierarchy pages.
 Each hierarchy data page